dlang-community/D-Scanner/README.md

 dscanner --report source/
 ```

+The `--report` switch includes all information, plus cheap to compute autofixes
+that are already resolved ahead of time, as well as the names for the autofixes
+that need to be resolved using the `--resolveMessage` switch like described
+below.

 You can also specify custom formats using `-f` / `--errorFormat`, where there
 are also built-in formats for GitHub Actions: